 How to Use Pesto

 Pesto is, of course, amazing on pasta but it’s also incredible mixed in with rice, slathered on meat and baked, mixed into soups and much more.
-Get creative and mix into most any grain or cooked vegetable, like boiled potatoes, for a kick of flavor.
-Try slathering in on bread for a tasty spread and honestly it makes a super tasty grilled cheese sandwich.
+Get creative and mix into most any grain or cooked vegetable for a kick of flavor.
+Try slathering in on bread for a tasty spread or using it instead of tomato sauce on pizza.

 - 3 Cups Fresh Herbs (or mix herbs and greens)